New Patient Information & FAQs

 - Private Practice- As Needed Appointments: After the case review process, we offer 50 min. ($225) and 30 min. ($150) virtual sessions that we can schedule and build out to meet your needs and health goals.

 - Private Practice- Holistic Membership Program: After the case review process, we offer a monthly membership ($225/ charged on the first of each month) which acts as a catalyst, creating momentum and a natural container for the healing process.
 This offer includes one full 50-65 min. apt. a month, 20% off of all supplements, unlimited questions, a 3 day journal review and more.

 - Private Practice- 4 Month Foundations Program: After the case review process, we offer a 4 month foundations program ($2400 or $600/ at the beginning of each month for 4 months), where we meet once a week for 50-60 min. to dive in and build a complete foundation.
 This brings the typical 50 min. price of $225 to $150 a session.

 Although we typically do not accept insurance, you can check for coverage by filling out this form right here to see what your plan may cover in terms of reimbursement.
 Once we receive we an answer, we will send it right over through email.
 Our office is also able to provide super bills and accept Healthcare Savings Accounts (HSA and FSA), if either of those are options for you.
 We are willing to work with you on this, however, if requests become time intensive, meaning over one hour outside of our typical superbill format, we do charge $75 per half hour for administration fees- so that we can focus on what we do best, healthcare.

 The short answer is yes.
-I do work with men, women, children over the age of 7, teens and couples.
+I do work with men, women, children over the age of 7, teens, couples and families.

 Treatment differs a bit for children, teens, couples and families- built for each unique situation.
 For more information on this, please contact me here, and we will send over more details and set up a call to see if we are a right fit.